Skip to content

 A landmark Minnesota Supreme Court case addresses a similar problem, that of recording statements, in State v.
 Scales:

-With legalization, the trend is towards no longer allowing police to use odor of marijuana as reason to suspect crime.
+With legalization, the trend no longer allows police to use odor of marijuana as reason to suspect crime.

 Legislation: Some states now have statutes saying odor of marijuana alone is not a reason to suspect a crime, e.g., Virginia.